Nobel Prize: Japanese anti-nuclear group wins 2024 prize – DW – 10/11/2024

 Jorgen Watne Frydnes, chair of the Norwegian Nobel Committee, said the award was made as the "taboo against the use of nuclear weapons is under pressure."

+"This year's prize is a prize that focuses on the necessity of upholding this nuclear taboo.
+And we have all a responsibility, particularly the nuclear powers," Frydnes told reporters.

+The committee "wishes to honor all survivors who, despite physical suffering and painful memories, have chosen to use their costly experience to cultivate hope and engagement for peace."

-As it made the announcement, the committee warned that it was an alarming time as "new countries appear to be prepared to acquire nuclear weapons."
+As it made the announcement, the committee warned of growing concerns as "new countries appear to be prepared to acquire nuclear weapons."

 In total, 286 candidates were nominated for this year's prize, including 197 individuals and 89 organizations.